How To Lay Cobblestones

 With style options encompassing Chicago pattern, Herringbone Pattern, Brick Pattern, Straight Pattern – they also come in loose individual pieces allowing you to create your own unique design.
 There are many designs you can put together to turn your outdoor space into a stunning feature for your home.

 Laying your Cobblestones

-Generally, all cobblestones that are 20-30mm thick are to be laid on a cement base.
+Generally, all cobblestones that are on mesh 20-30mm thick are to be laid on a cement base.
 It is important to consult your professional contractor to confirm the thickness of the concrete slab required as this may vary depending on the purpose of use and depending on the nature of use the installation methods can vary, this will change based upon your unique circumstances.